Aspen in Summer is a Vacation for All Ages

 - Maroon Bells are a must-see for any visitor to Aspen.
 The short hike around Maroon Lake is doable by kids of any age, and older kids and teens can hike up to Crater Lake, about two-hours roundtrip.

 - Named one of the 10 best skateboard parks in the country by USA Today, the Aspen Skateboard Park, located in Rio Grande Park, accommodates more than 300 riders.
 With more than 15,000 square feet of terrain, there are several distinct skate areas from which beginner, intermediate or advanced riders can choose.
-An expansion is planned before the summer of 2014.

 - Children ages six and above and families can enjoy the Roaring Fork River from the driver’s seat in summer.
 The Fork is great for rafting, kayaking and a float down the river in inflatable duckies.